 Who will be receiving a refund?

 Anyone who was actively employed by a reporting unit of the Michigan Public School Employees’ Retirement System between July 2010 and September 2012.
-Contributions will be returned to the school(s) that you worked for during this time, and they will issue the refund.
+Contributions have been returned to the school(s) that you worked for during this time, and the school will issue the refund.

 How much money will be refunded to me?

 ORS has notified members of their refund amount by email as of January 22, 2018.

 I didn't receive the email from ORS containing my contribution amounts and interest.
 How can I find out about my amount?

 First, check your junk mail or spam folder.
 If after checking there, if you find you still don’t have the email from ORS, you may use one of the following methods to obtain your amount.
 Due to a high volume of inquiries, please allow 3-5 business days for us to respond, regardless of the option you use:

 - Method 1: If you are registered for miAccount, you may log in and send us a message using the secure Message Board.
 Use the category “MPSERS 3% Healthcare Refund” and in the message, ask for your amount of contributions and interest.

 - Method 2: If you are not registered for miAccount, you can register to send us a secure message.
 Otherwise, use the Guest Message Board to send a message asking for the amount of your contributions and interest.
 Use the category “MPSERS 3% Healthcare Refund.”
 In the message you must also include the following information:

 - City as listed in your address of record with ORS.